Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 # Order Submission

-Orders are submitted to Iris using an Azure Service Bus Queue
+Orders are submitted to IRIS using an Azure Service Bus Queue

 The process involves hydrating and sending a JSON encoded OrderRequest object to the orders queue